December 30, 2020

 The best customer experiences begin with clean, comfortable environments.
-Today more than ever patrons expect cleanliness, especially at the gas pumps.
+To create the best experience, customers expect cleanliness, especially at the gas pumps.
 An unkempt operation can literally drive them to your competition.
 Follow these tips when putting together a training and cleaning checklist for employees.

 1. Disinfect High-Touch Areas